Securing IRS Recognition & Tax Exempt Status

 From beginning to end, our team stands by the mission our clients work to achieve through their nonprofit organizations.
 We offer our legal services to the protection and aid of churches, religious organizations, public charities, private organizations and other nonprofits throughout Dallas.

-To learn more about the application for IRS recognition and tax exempt status, contact Perliski Law Group today and receive a free consultation.
+To learn more about the application for IRS recognition and tax exempt status, contact Perliski Law Group today and receive a FREE consultation.
+Call 214-865-7542!